 This eatery had it all: a chef who was desperately trying to cling to his youth via piercings and tattoos, a wisecracking waitress and an owner, Joseph Cerniglia, that thought he knew everything.
 (Here’s a HIGHlarious summary of the episode.)
 Gordon did his best to get things turned around.

 Status as of 2011: CLOSED!
-Holy crapballs.
-Lots of stuff happened here.
+So many things happened here!
 For one, the restaurant closed down.
 However, that’s not even the craziest update.
 Apparently, the owner and his wife split up and he started to romance his 27-year-old pastry chef.

 In July 2010, Joe overdosed on cocaine in the restaurant and he was later arrested.
 A few months later, Joe committed suicide by jumping off the George Washington Bridge.
 You can read all about that here.